nyanp/sqllm/README.md

-# sqllm - SQL with LLM functions
+# sqllm - Bringing the Power of LLM to SQL
 With this library, you can use LLM to perform queries on your data.
 The only LLM function you need to learn is the "AI" function.